dotnetrdf/docs/src/latest/docs/user_guide/Configuration-Graphs.md

 ## Applying Reasoners

 You can also apply reasoners to Graphs loaded in this way with the triples that the reasoner produces being materialised in the Graph.
-To learn how to configure a reasoner see [[Configuration API - Reasoners|Configuration-Reasoners]].
+To learn how to configure a reasoner see [Configuration API - Reasoners](Configuration-Reasoners.md).

 Linking a reasoner to a Graph is as easy as using the `dnr:reasoner` property as the following example in which an RDF Schema reasoner is applied to the Graph.